TheOpenScienceNerd/ollama_deepseek-r1/README.md

 # DeepSeek-R1: research setup for working with Ollama, Python DeepSeek locally.

-The materials in this repo provide a example Python code to prompt a local installatio of DeepSeek-R1 using the python package `ollama`
+The materials in this repo provide a example Python code to prompt a local installation of DeepSeek-R1 using the python package `ollama`

+> See [ollama documentation](https://ollama.com/) for installing LLMs locally on your machine.
+>
 ## License

 The materials have been made available under an [MIT license](LICENCE).
 The materials are as-is with no liability for the author.
 Please provide credit if you reuse the code in your own work.